roll/run-py/_sources/README.rst

         #Tasks

         def ready(self):
-            print('We\'re ready to say', self.greeting, 'to person.')
+            print('We are ready to say', self.greeting, 'to person.')

         @require('ready')
         @trigger('done')